-Dietland Recap: We All Need To Worry
+Dietland Recap: We All Need to Worry

 Dominic having convinced her in “F… This” to continue her New Baptist Plan in order to collect intel for him, Plum’s assignment this week is, as previously threatened, to go on some dates.
 It’s not great.
 Plum’s been around long enough to brace herself for “The Stare”: “a mixture of revulsion and disappointment” — and sure enough, she gets it from the first suitor Verena (with an assist from, we later learn, her dentist (?)) supplies.

-“He didn’t even try to hide it,” she tells us in her voiceover, as we watch him shove a bouquet at her and take off.
+“He didn’t even try to hide it,” she tells us in her voice-over, as we watch him shove a bouquet at her and take off.

-Plum’s second swain – who, at her request, arrives having given informed consent as to her weight – seems more promising.
-Aiden (You’re The Worst’s Desmin Borges) is a human rights activist Plum impresses by demonstrating knowledge about the international hot spots he’s visited in his work and with whom she finds common ground when they agree that Jennifer fails to acknowledge “not all men are animals”; “I hope I’m a good guy – I try to be,” Aiden says.
+Plum’s second swain — who, at her request, arrives having given informed consent as to her weight — seems more promising.
+Aiden (You’re The Worst’s Desmin Borges) is a human-rights activist Plum impresses by demonstrating knowledge about the international hot spots he’s visited in his work and with whom she finds common ground when they agree that Jennifer fails to acknowledge “not all men are animals”; “I hope I’m a good guy — I try to be,” Aiden says.
 He confesses that he’s never dated somebody “larger” before; a “fitness freak” himself, he almost refused, but challenged himself to try it and is pleasantly surprised to be having fun with Plum, who’s not what he expected.
-Pleased and relieved, Plum heads for the ladies’ room before dessert – even turning back, when she hears a fellow patron guessing that Aiden is her brother, to tell her that, no, actually he’s her date.
+Pleased and relieved, Plum heads for the ladies’ room before dessert — even turning back, when she hears a fellow patron guessing that Aiden is her brother, to tell her that, no, actually he’s her date.
 Upon her return, though, he’s gone, having scrawled a note on a napkin: “Not a good guy, turns out.
 SO sorry.”
 (They decide to nod to Sex & The City with this character’s name but then don’t call him Berger?!)

-The failure of Date #2 makes Plum angry at Verena for putting her through such a humiliating experience, but when Date #3 just stands her up, she ends up bitter and resigned.
+The failure of Date No. 2 makes Plum angry at Verena for putting her through such a humiliating experience, but when Date No. 3 just stands her up, she ends up bitter and resigned.
 She doesn’t know what to say when Verena asks how she would describe her ideal man (maybe not a man at all, if the hallucinations of “Y Not” are anything to go by), but she does know that whatever Verena’s been telling these guys is insufficient, and orders, “Don’t just tell him that I’m plus-sized.
-Tell him I’m huge… I want him to know what he’s in for.”
+Tell him I’m huge … I want him to know what he’s in for.”

 Meanwhile, Kitty is still affirmatively aligning Austen Media with Jennifer, going on Cheryl’s show to co-opt female rage: “Women have been angry for a long time — a long time.
 So is it really so surprising that after all the abuse they’ve taken, they are finally fighting back with deadly force instead of just words?”
 When a clearly rattled Cheryl asks whether Kitty’s thought through the ramifications of becoming Jennifer’s unofficial brand partner, Kitty retorts that Stanley approved every move she’s made, and that they’ve all been very lucrative: sales of the manifesto covers were way up, and when Kitty tweeted a claim that Daisy Chain subscriptions were down as a result, 11,000 new paid users signed up in less than an hour.
 Kitty’s so confident making power moves that she finds more for Plum to do, asking her to write something under Kitty’s name endorsing the conversation Jennifer’s started, and dangling the promise of future opportunities for Plum at the magazine.

 And it’s at this point that Jennifer changes course: a couple of cemetery groundskeepers find, on a carefully styled bier, the corpse of Stella Cross, Jennifer’s first female victim.
 (Startled, one of the groundskeepers drops his cigarette onto a trail of accelerant, igniting both Stella’s pyre and himself, though for now he’s survived his injuries.)
-It’s not until Kitty assigns her to write a piece about Stella that Plum even learns Stella was an adult film performer; the involuntarily celibate Plum knew Stella only as a model who had appeared in ad campaigns for makeup and jeans.
+It’s not until Kitty assigns her to write a piece about Stella that Plum even learns Stella was an adult-film performer; the involuntarily celibate Plum knew Stella only as a model who had appeared in ad campaigns for makeup and jeans.
 The show, however, has Plum call Stella “a porn star” in her VO: “And not just any porn star.
 Gang bangs and rape porn were her specialties.
 She literally broke her vagina from all the abuse it took.
 It was obvious why Jennifer targeted her.”

-As with Plum imagining what we were to read as tragic scars on her post-surgical body in the last episode, the language surrounding Stella is problematic, and since no other character or event counters Plum’s judgments about Stella, it’s hard not to think the show’s producers approve them.
+As with Plum imagining what we were to read as tragic scars on her postsurgical body in the last episode, the language surrounding Stella is problematic, and since no other character or event counters Plum’s judgments about Stella, it’s hard not to think the show’s producers approve them.
 (Irony: Plum decrying Stella’s choice to perform in staged rape scenes before essentially saying that when Jennifer killed her, Stella was asking for it.)
-“A lot of people would say she’s a victim,” Plum tells Dominic later – not about Stella’s murder but about her adult film career, posthumously robbing her of her professional agency.
+“A lot of people would say she’s a victim,” Plum tells Dominic later — not about Stella’s murder but about her adult-film career, posthumously robbing her of her professional agency.
 It’s another instance of the show betraying second-wave credentials; series creator Marti Noxon graduated college in 1987, and sometimes it kind of seems like she hasn’t updated her concept of feminism since then.

 The expansion of Jennifer’s murderous mandate spooks Stanley, who makes a rare trip to Austen to scold Kitty for her reckless TV interview and demote her.
 She storms down to the beauty closet to complain that Stanley’s clipped her “creative wings,” but in light of Stella’s murder, a weepy Julia suggests that Kitty might be safer working behind the scenes; with everything that’s been going on, Julia’s worried.
 “You should worry,” spits Kitty.
 “We all need to worry.